Pupwiz/Zimaboard-Installer/README.md

 # Zimaboard-Installer
 Simple-cdd build for zimaboard iso build and installer.
-T
+Test in vm before using to install.
+Change sda.atomic.preseed and see comments before trying.